 What to learn more about NLP?

 … then come and join us on one of our public courses and we’ll gladly share more with you about how you can acquire the NLP mindset for success.
-Perhaps you’d like to join us on the our next 2 day NLP Business Diploma next running on 9th & 10th February 2017 (click here for other dates) – a great introductory course, no prior experience required and directly relevant to those in organisations.
+Perhaps you’d like to join us on the our next 2 day NLP Business Diploma (click here for dates of the next course) – a great introductory course, no prior experience required and directly relevant to those in organisations.

 Perhaps you want to come on our the 7 day NLP Practitioner course – a certified course, accredited by the ABNLP (governing body) which will provide you with the ultimate personal development course and equips you to use NLP to help others.
-Our January NLP Practitioner course is now full, but we have plenty of spaces on the March course – running from 19th – 25th March 2017 (click here for other dates).
+Our next NLP Practitioner course dates can be found by clicking here.

-Both these course are expected to sell out, so act quickly to secure your place!
+Both these course get fully booked, so act quickly to secure your place!

 If you’d like to find out more about any of our courses, contact us at: email@example.com or call us on 02920 023311 and Lyn would be happy to help answer any of your questions.